vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

 ## MTA-STS vs. SMTP DANE
 Neither SMTP DANE nor MTA-STS is universally "better"; the choice depends on the specific context and needs of the organization.
 SMTP DANE provides stronger security, but requires DNSSEC, and not every DNS provider supports DNSSEC yet.
 MTA-STS, on the other hand, is easier to implement and provides good security through HTTPS and DNS.
 Using the two together can provide the best of both worlds, increasing security through a layered approach.

-## SPF, DKIM and DMARC vs. MTA-STS
-While SPF, DKIM, and DMARC focus more on the email messages and the sending hosts they come from, MTA-STS focuses more on establishing the TLS connection between mail servers.

 ## Reference
 - [MTA-STS validator](https://www.mailhardener.com/tools/mta-sts-validator)